-Students eligible to return from a Withdrawal from CUSOM, minimally must submit a completed Secondary Application, Background Check, and Controlled Substance Screen within a timeframe designated by CUSOM, but no later than sixty (60) calendar days prior to the anticipated return date.
+Students eligible to return from a Withdrawal from CUSOM, minimally must submit a completed Secondary Application, Background Check, and Controlled Substance Screen within a timeframe designated by CUSOM, as described in Section 6.8.1.
 Additional requirements, such as a medical or psychiatric evaluation, may be placed on returning students as deemed appropriate.

-Students eligible to return from a Withdrawal may be required to provide the Dean with documentation verifying completion of the terms of the approved Withdrawal.
+Students eligible to return from a Withdrawal may be required to provide the Dean with documentation verifying completion of the terms of the approved Withdrawal as described in Section 6.8.1.